First Move Wins

 “Correct.
 The UMP-45.
 A classy weapon, for the no-nonsense tactical support.
 Includes silencer and optics, as requested.”

 “Oh,” Åke faintly said, as he was handed the black steel weapon.
-He wondered if this was what it felt like to hold a first born.
-“Holy fucking shit,” he angled the gun in the light.
-“I am in love.”
+He had in fact never held a gun in his entire life, and in that moment, he wondered if this is what it might feel like to hold your first born baby.
+“Holy fucking shit.”
+He angled the gun in the light.
+“I might have just fallen in love.
+Do you have a mirror, Master Lee?
+I really want to see how cool I look!”

-“Max…” Driver cautioned the spend-happy teenager, who totally ignored him in return.
+“Max…” Driver cautioned the spend-happy teenager, who glanced back somewhat nervously, but ignored him all the same.

 “What do you offer in terms of customisation, Master Lee?”